digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/extend-model.rst

    daml-app-template ~ % daml studio

 .. note::
-   ``daml studio`` should automatically install the `Daml Studio <https://docs.daml.com/daml/daml-studio.html>`_ extension in Visual Studio.
+   ``daml studio`` should automatically install the :doc:`Daml Studio </daml/daml-studio>` extension in Visual Studio.
 The extension assists Daml app development.
-You can double-check that the extension is installed by opening the extension menu and searching for 'Daml studio'.
+You can double-check that the extension is installed by opening the extension menu and searching for "Daml studio."

    .. image:: images/daml-studio-extension.png
+      :alt: Visual Studio Daml Studio extension

 .. note::
-   Intellij also supports Daml development.
+   `Intellij <https://www.jetbrains.com/idea/>`_ also supports Daml development.

 The Daml Template
 -----------------